us254/Custom-DNS-Server-Creation/README.md

 * Setting up Nginx
 * Obtaining an SSL certificate with Certbot

 Finally, configure your server to manage DNS requests.
-Below is a simplified guide based on the information you've provided:
+Below is a simplified guide :

 **Step 1: Acquire a Server**